anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

             --8<-- "./engine_environment.juvix.md:stateOne"

-        This is one of the mailbox types without much detail.
+        This is one family of mailbox states without much complexity.

         ```juvix
         module state_one_example;